 It’s very important to avoid getting an infection in the area where your line goes into your body.
 Phone the hospital and speak to your chemotherapy nurse or doctor if you notice any redness, swelling or soreness.
 These could be signs of infection.

 You’ll need to have treatment with antibiotics straight away if you do develop an infection.
 Otherwise, a doctor or nurse may have to remove the line and put a new one in.

-If you are not having treatment regularly you or a nurse needs to clean and flush the line regularly to keep it clear and to stop you developing any problems.
+If you are not having treatment regularly, you or your nurse needs to clean and flush the line regularly to keep it clear and to stop you developing any problems.